-Seismic imaging characteristics of a prototype electrically driven, linear synchronous motor (LSM) based, vertical-force seismic vibrator (“e-vib”) were evaluated at a site in the Netherlands.
+Seismic imaging characteristics of a prototype electrically driven, linear synchronous motor-based, vertical-force seismic vibrator ("e-vib") were evaluated at a site in the Netherlands.
 The system weighs 1.65 t and excites seismic signals with a peak force of 6.7 kN.
-Data were recorded along two collocated geophone based-nodal and landstreamer MEMS-based (micro-electromechanical sensors) 2D seismic profiles.
-To obtain a broad bandwidth dataset, the e-vib operated with a 1-200 Hz linear sweep.
-Shot gathers of the merged nodal-landstreamer dataset show good quality seismic data of a broadband nature.
-The processed merged dataset demonstrates high-resolution reflections of the stratigraphic members from approximately 200 m to 2 km, with visible reflections as deep as 2.5 to 2.9 km.
-As a reference, we also processed a legacy 3D microspread dataset acquired at the same site with a magnitude stronger (14.1 t, 67.5 kN) hydraulic vibrator.
-Comparison of our nodal-landstreamer seismic section versus 2D slices extracted from the processed microspread volume suggests similar signal penetration depth and same key marker horizons seen in both.
-Analysis of the reaction mass and base-plate accelerometer signals recorded with the e-vib source operating both on grass and asphalt surfaces shows that the e-vib has low total harmonic distortion.
-The results obtained indicate that, although relatively small, the e-vib is capable of generating high-quality, broadband seismic data.
+Data were recorded along two collocated geophone-based nodal and landstreamer microelectromechanical system - MEMS-based sensor 2D seismic profiles.
+To obtain a broad bandwidth data set, the e-vib operated with a 1-200 Hz linear sweep.
+Shot gathers of the merged nodal-landstreamer data set indicated good-quality seismic data of a broadband nature.
+The processed merged data set demonstrates high-resolution reflections of the stratigraphic members from approximately 200 m to 2 km, with visible reflections as deep as 2.5-2.9 km.
+As a reference, we also processed a legacy 3D microspread data set acquired at the same site with a magnitude stronger (14.1 t, 67.5 kN) hydraulic vibrator.
+Comparison of our nodal-landstreamer seismic section versus 2D slices extracted from the processed microspread seismic volume suggested similar signal penetration depth and the same key marker horizons seen in both.
+Analysis of the reaction mass and base-plate accelerometer signals recorded with the e-vib source operating on grass and on asphalt surfaces indicates that the e-vib has low total harmonic distortion.
+The results obtained indicate that, although relatively small, the e-vib is capable of generating high-quality broadband seismic data.

 Bibliographical noteAccepted Author Manuscript